 I think the fare was just okay.
 Not too cheap or expensive considering it was a 45-minute ride from our place.
 We spent 260 Baht for the fare and 100 Baht for the toll (Php 605 all in).
 If you’re a group of 3-4 people, I’d recommend this option for convenience.

 There is a total of 121 stations that you can visit.
 Honestly, I didn’t really look at the map that much when I was there.
-Since we were cramming everything in 4 hours, I kind of went with cut feel like which places I wanted to take pictures at (hahaha).
+Since we were cramming everything in 4 hours, we weren’t able to take pictures in all of the stations.
 Here are some of the sites we were able to see.

 My suggestion really is to map it out.
 I didn’t plan my visit so well so I missed important sites.
 You can check the map of the place and research about it before you visit so you know which sites you’d like to see.
 Refer to the Wikipedia link below for reference.